top of page

-Currently, tools like Maize Pages, Facebook and the Michigan App offer somewhat of a bridge to connect organizations and students, but nothing is intuitive, up to date and accurate.
+Currently, tools like Maize Pages, Facebook, and the Michigan App offer somewhat of a bridge to connect organizations and students, but nothing is intuitive, up-to-date, or accurate.
 There is also no way of filtering school organizations by student interest on any existing platform.

-We want to create a single application that consolidates all campus club information and events to allow students to find clubs based on their interests and stay in the loop for meetings and more.
+The goal is to create a single application that consolidates all campus club information and events to allow students to find clubs based on their interests and stay in the loop for meetings and events.
 This will hopefully remediate the disparity between a student and the many on-campus clubs the University of Michigan has to offer.

 Its goals and implementation are very similar to what we want to create in order to link students with campus club events.

 Functionality: students can use it to search and filter through events.